anuragmakineni/lighting_firmware/README.md

 ####Uploading code

-1. Plug in Battman to computer via USB.
+1. Plug in board to computer via USB.
-2. Ensure that nothing is connected to the discharge output of the BMS.
-3. Enable bootloader mode by reseting the board while the bootloader button is held down.
+2. Enable bootloader mode by reseting the board while the bootloader button is held down.
-4. Ensure that no other boards are connected that are also in bootloader mode.
+3. Ensure that no other boards are connected that are also in bootloader mode.
-5. Run the following to build and upload the code. ```make upload```
+4. Run the following to build and upload the code. ```make upload```